Skip to Main Content

 Why are Standards so expensive?

-Standards developing organizations rely on the revenues of the sale of standards to fund the standards writing process.
+Standards development organizations rely on the revenues of the sale of standards to fund the standards writing process.
 This process can be lengthy and expensive.
 When you pay for a standard, you not only pay for the paper it is printed on, but for the cost of creating the information on the paper.

 Why are standards so important?